All Products

 tokenProcessorConfig:

-blockSize: 64 # Must be consistent with the --block-size startup parameter of vLLM.
+blockSize: 64 # Must match vLLM --block-size

-hashSeed: 42 # Must be consistent with the PYTHONHASHSEED environment variable of vLLM.
+hashSeed: 42 # Must match vLLM PYTHONHASHSEED

-2. Deploy the inference routing policy.
+2. Apply the policy.

 kubectl apply -f inference-policy.yaml

-Step 2: Deploy the Gateway and routing rules
+Step 2: Deploy the gateway and routing rules

 apiVersion: gateway.networking.k8s.io/v1